Find out more about the common skin condition

 Microscopic mites – known as demodex folliculorum, these mites live harmlessly on the skin.
 Rosacea sufferers may have a higher number of them, resulting in a reaction.

 There are a number of things that can trigger or cause rosacea flare-ups.
-These include:

 • Exposure to sunlight

 • Strenuous exercise

 • Certain foods, such as dairy products or spicy foods